 Agree to a professional clean

 Keeping a rental property clean is key to being a good tenant!
-However, keeping a rented property clean is even more essential when you own a pet.
+However, for tenants with pets, this is even more essential.

 If a landlord allows you to keep a pet, there might be a clause at the end of your tenancy for the property to be professionally cleaned.
 This may also include getting it fumigated.

-While it may sound extreme, it can be required to ensure a thorough clean of the property for any future tenancy.
+While it may sound extreme, pet owners can be required to do a thorough clean of the property for any future tenancy.
 This isn’t unreasonable when you think the next tenant may be allergic to animal hair.